eclipse-sumo/sumo/docs/web/docs/Models/ElectricHybrid.md

 | recuperationEfficiency        | float      | 0.8             | Recuperation efficiency (constant) *η<sub>recup</sub>*           |
 | recuperationEfficiencyByDecel | float      | 0.0             | Recuperation efficiency (by deceleration)                        |

+!!! note
-**Note:** In contrast with the battery device, the `maximumPower` parameter defines the maximum power of vehicle electric motor.
+    In contrast with the battery device, the `maximumPower` parameter defines the maximum power of vehicle electric motor.
 The rest of the parameters in the table are common for model of electric energy consumption and have the same meaning.

 An example of a vehicle with hybrid electric attribute is almost identical with that of an electric vehicle: